Earth Science

 About

 Earth Science is a multidisciplinary field that studies the features, processes and history of the earth.
-Geoscientists are central to addressing the challenges and issues facing the world in the 21st century, such as global climate change and evolving demands for energy resources.
-As an Earth Science major at PLU, you’ll get to take courses ranging from oceanography to earthquakes and volcanoes, from meteorology to paleontology.
-The Pacific Northwest is abundant with geologic features, giving you the opportunity to work closely with professors on field studies in the Cascade Mountains, Puget Sound, the Pacific Ocean coast and the Olympic Peninsula.
-There are also studies outside the Pacific Northwest in places such as Death Valley, Hawaii, Yosemite, Grand Canyon, Zion and Yellowstone national parks.
+Earth scientists are central to addressing the challenges and issues facing the world in the 21st century, such as global climate change and evolving demands for energy resources.
+As an Earth Science major at PLU, you’ll get to take courses ranging from conservation of natural resources to earthquakes and volcanoes, from geochemistry to geomorphology.
+The Pacific Northwest is abundant with geologic features, giving you the opportunity to work closely with professors inside and outside the classroom on class-based and independent research, and do field studies in the Cascade Mountains, Puget Sound, the Pacific Ocean coast and the Olympic Peninsula.

 Graduates from the last 5 years: Their jobs